Starmer: Labour has ‘confidence to fight the SNP as well as the Tories’

 Sir Keir said the country faced a “long, hard winter” but the challenges of “the cost-of-living crisis, climate change, standing up to Putin, are common across our union”.

-“Sticking a border up in the Marches solves none of them,” he said, and added: “Scotland needs a Labour Government in Westminster that can deliver change.
+“Sticking a border between Scotland and England solves none of them,” he said, and added: “Scotland needs a Labour Government in Westminster that can deliver change that’s right for working people – everywhere in England, and Wales and Scotland and Northern Ireland.

-The party that stands for a fairer, greener Scotland is the same party that stands for a fairer, greener, Britain.

 Sir Keir told the dinner, named after the founder of the Labour Party, that the SNP were “not interested in this”.